 OUR MUST-WATCH WEBINARS

 The Role of the IMF in the Post-COVID-19 Fiscal Stabilization and Recovery.
-A fireside chat with Ms. Kristalina Georgieva
+A fireside chat with Ms Kristalina Georgieva

 We should use fiscal stimuli to create green jobs, move digitalization forward in an equitable way and ensure that we build shock resilient economies,’ was one of the messages voiced by Ms. Kristalina Georgieva, Managing Director of the IMF who we spoke to in a fireside chat organised by GLOBSEC, Bruegel and Institut Montaigne.
-Main takeaways can be read here.
+The main takeaways can be read here.

 ➡️ Watch Here